CS-DS-125/125book/py4e_rst/01-intro.rst

-Our computers are fast and have vast amounts of memory and could be very helpful to us if we only knew the language to speak to explain to the computer what we would like it to “do next”.
+Our computers are fast and have vast amounts of memory and could be very helpful to us if we only knew the language to speak to explain to the computer what we would like it to "do next".
 If we knew this language, we could tell the computer to do tasks on our behalf that were repetitive.
 Interestingly, the kinds of things computers can do best are often the kinds of things that we humans find boring and mind-numbing.